Final thoughts for my final year

 This is perhaps the simplest but most exciting to design.
 It's reminiscent of the Barong Tagalog, a national garment for men's, often worn as a uniform, formal wear or wedding attire.
 Rarely do I see the Barong as casual wear.
 Although I designed all these on a woman's body, it is not strictly women's wear alone.
 Men are welcome to wear clothing as pleased.
 The concept behind this next design is to represent the most common garment amongst all Filipinos, regardless of class and status.
 Politicians, celebrities, salarymen, and bodyguards alike wear the Barong.
 Adding the tapis on top is another Filipino element amongst the historical women's garment regardless of status.
 The tapis was often on top of an a-line skirt and made in Filipino woven fabric.
 This introduces the main weaving technique used in this garment.
 The tapis can be worn as designed or as a skirt by sewing buttons at the underside making it adjustable.

-The Baro't Saya was the last design to add to fulfill a four-look collection.
-It's the simplest, but not the easiest to design.
-I had to make a design where it pulls together the elements that were already present in the collection, have it at a length where the hem would gradually shorten as the collection progresses.
-It needed to feature both weaving styles and an assymetrical look.
-It went through many iterations, but over all, having this youthful vibe in makes more ages inclusive in the collection.
+The Baro’t Saya was the last design to add to fulfill a four-look collection.
+It’s the simplest, but not the easiest to design.
+I had to make a design where it pulls together the elements that were already present in the collection, make it cohesive, have it at a length where the hem would gradually shorten as the collection progresses.
+It needed to feature both weaving styles and an assymetrical look and ideally the terno sleeve that was introduced in the beginning of the collection.
+It went through many iterations at the very last minute, but in the end, the design added a youthful vibe in makes more ages inclusive in the collection and, conceptually, everyone is affected by the effects of collonialism.

 This design is the most challenging as this is new territory for me.
 I wanted this to be more avant-garde, but I guess my design skills limited me to this?
 I hope not.